makingentropy/finalproject/README.md

 ## Summary
 A site devoted to user review of media of the spoken or sung word, and secondarily instrumentals meant for vocal accompaniment.
 --------------
 A user can post a link to a media file (i.e. embedded youtube or mp3).
-This creates a "thread" where all users may post reviews on the track.
-On creation, the user chooses the category (e.g. "Video", "Audio-only", "Instrumentals")
+This creates a "thread" where all users may post reviews on the track in discussion threads.
+On creation, the user chooses the category (e.g. "Video", "Audio-only", "Instrumentals").
+The main thread inherits the title of the video.
+Side-threads (i.e. "sidebar") are discussed below:

 All users may post to a discussion thread per media file:
 Discussion will have a bespoke method of organization that is partially policed by community rule than admins: